agoragames/chai/README.rst

 side_effect(callable)
   Called with a function argument.
 When the expectation passes a test, the function will be executed.
 The side effect will be executed even if the expectation is configured to raise an exception.

+teardown
+  Will remove the stub after the expectation has been met.
+This is useful in cases where you need to mock core methods such as ``open``, but immediately return its original behavior after the mocked call has run.

 Argument Comparators